 The study Ulrike found looked at fermented milk, nonfermented milk, butter and cheese.
 It further looked at different fat content versions of nonfermented milk.
 Fermented and nonfermented milk were not well defined in the paper, but “soured milk and yogurt” were put in brackets after “fermented milk” a couple of times in the narrative.
 Such products are characterised by the presence of bacteria, known to be beneficial for the gut.
 Think of nonfermented milk as essentially shop bought milk – anything from cartons from the supermarket, to milk shakes in McDonalds, to lattes in coffee shops.
 (I’m going to use the term ‘shop’ milk instead of nonfermented milk from now on – except in quotations from the paper – as it will make this note easier to read).

-The rest of this article is available to site members, who get access to all articles plus a weekly newsletter.
+The rest of this article is available to site subscribers, who get access to all articles plus a weekly newsletter.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.